 Welcome to Year 5.
-We hope you all had a great summer break and are ready for the new school year!
+It has been a long time since you have been in school but we are very excited to welcome you back and into your new class.
+We hope you all managed to have a great summer break and are ready for the new school year!

-Throughout the term, we will be completing three different enquiries.
-The first is based around the Fundamental British Values where we will be answering the two big questions- "Who am I?" and "How do we all live together?".
-We will then be moving onto our historical enquiry for the term where we will be learning about what life was like in Ancient Greece as well as their lasting legacies.
-Finally, as part of our RE enquiry, we will be trying to answer the question, "Why do some people believe God exists?"
+Throughout the term, we will be completing two enquiries.
+The first is our historical enquiry where we will be learning about what life was like in Ancient Greece as well as their lasting legacies.
+At the end of term, as part of our RE enquiry, we will be trying to answer the question, "Why do some people believe God exists?"

 We had an excellent first term and can't wait to get started with term 2!

 In English this term, all of our writing will be linked to our enquiry about space.
-We will have opportunities for creative writing about a make believe planet called Pandora as well as newspaper reports about the first moon landing.
+We will be basing our writing around a make believe planet called Pandora.
+We will use this as stimulus to help us with writing diary entries, newspaper reports and non-chronological reports.
 We will be working particularly hard to develop the skills we began to learn in Term 1.
 We will need to ensure we are applying all we have learnt about sentence structure and developing this to ensure we are using it effectively.
 We will also need to ensure we are using a variety of punctuation (particularly commas) accurately.
 To develop our description, we will be learning about how to use expanded noun phrases effectively.

-Within maths, we will be learning about prime and composite numbers.
+Within maths, we will be learning about factors and multiples as well as prime and composite numbers.
 Then we will have the opportunity to revise our short multiplication method and we will be developing this to multiply four digit numbers by 1 digit.
 Following this, we will be returning to our work on place value and developing this to include numbers with up to 3 decimal places as well as multiplying and dividing by 10, 100 and 1000.
-Just before Christmas, we will be revisiting quadrilaterals and triangles and learning to translate and reflect shapes.

 We will have two main enquiries this term.
 The first will be a scientific enquiry about space where we will be answering the big question- "The Earth, Sun and Moon, which is the odd one out?"
-This will also involve learning about the forces gravity and air resistance as well as geography linked with time zones and the Earth's hemispheres.
-When we found out our enquiry was about space, we decided that we would also really like to find out about life in space so we will also be trying to answer the question- "Are we alone?"
+This will also involve learning about the forces: gravity and air resistance as well as geography linked with time zones and the Earth's hemispheres.

 At the end of the term, we will be completing an RE enquiry based around the question- "If God is everywhere, why go to a place of worship?"
 During this, we will have the opportunity to learn about different religious places of worships.